 </html>

-Our index page is still the same though.
-Without a posts lists, you’ll have very little traffic!
+Our index page is still the same, though.
+Without a posts list, you’ll have very little traffic!

 Git Checkpoint: The code above is available on the tag example-3 in the example Git repository.